This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.

 Pergamum is, for the most part, a site of quiet classical splendour.
-Its ruins – especially the Asklepion and Acropolis – are so extraordinary that they were inscribed on Unesco’s World Heritage List in June 2014, the 999th site in the world (and the 14th in Turkey) to be so honoured.
+Its ruins – especially the Asklepion and Acropolis – are so extraordinary that they were inscribed on Unesco’s World Heritage List in June 2014, the 999th site in the world (and the 14th in Türkiye) to be so honoured.

-After Athens lost its political importance in the 2nd century BC, Pergamum and Alexandria became the two main – and competing – centres of ancient civilisation.
+After Athens lost its political importance in the 2nd century BC, Pergamum and Alexandria became the two main – and competing – centres of an ancient civilisation.

 Pergamum’s famous library and the Temple of Zeus were constructed at this time, along with the vast artificial terraces on the hillside, which allowed the city to spread downwards.